 Boron is necessary for cell division and differentiation.
 It helps maintain a balance between sugar and starch and aids in the movement of calcium.
 Boron is also essential for the germination of the pollen grains and pollen tubes in plants and has a direct effect on yield.
 No pollination, no crop.

 Copper aids in root metabolism and the utilization of proteins.
-Copper is essential for better stalks or stems and standability.
+This nutrient is essential for better stalks or stems and standability.
 It is also key to seed coat resiliency, disease control, test weight, and seed size.

 Iron is required for the formation of chlorophyll in plant cells.
 It activates respiration, photosynthesis, and symbiotic nitrogen fixation.
 Low iron levels in the plant result in poor energy transfer from leaves to growing points or fruiting structures thus slowing growth and lowering yields.